matiicatrina/matiicatrina/README.md

-### Hi my name is Matias Catrina im freelancer studient, so let me tell something about myself 👋
+### Hi my name is Matias Catrina, so let me tell something about myself 👋

 - 🔭 I’m currently working on Logicalis like Cloud Architect.
 - 🌱 Focal Point of AWS.